VectorDBCloud/Playbook/AdvancedTests/README.md

   - **Example**: `upsert_with_custom_logic("my_collection", 1, [0.1, 0.2, 0.3], {"metadata": "value"}, lambda x: x + 0.1)`
   - **Returns**: Result of the upsert operation.

+## Interpreting Test Results

+After running the tests, you'll receive output detailing the performance and behavior of each operation.
+Key aspects to look for include:

+- Successful creation of collections/tenants with custom parameters
+- Accurate search results matching the given queries
+- Correct application of custom logic in upsert operations
+- Proper handling of custom filters and delete operations

+ ## Troubleshooting

+If you encounter issues:

+1. Ensure all environment variables are correctly set.
+2. Check your internet connection and API endpoint accessibility.
+3. Verify that you have the correct permissions for the Vector Database Cloud services.
+4. For specific error messages, refer to the documentation of the respective vector database or create an issue in this repository.

+Common issues and solutions:
+- "API key not recognized": Double-check your API key and ensure it's set correctly in the environment variables.
+- "Collection not found": Verify that you're using the correct collection name and that it exists in your Vector Database Cloud instance.
+- "Invalid vector dimension": Ensure that the dimension of your vectors matches the dimension specified when creating the collection.

 ## Contribution and Feedback

 We encourage contributions to enhance these advanced test scenarios.
 For contributing new tests or suggesting improvements, please refer to our [Contribution Guidelines](../CONTRIBUTING.md).
 If you encounter issues or have suggestions, please use the issue tracker.